What is Omega 3 Fatty acid?

 Some of the other sources of Omega 3 EFAs are below:

 All the sources listed in this section have good quantities of Omega 3 EFA.
-However, this may not be self sufficient in meeting the recommended TDI (Total daily intake).
-You can hence include substantial amounts of many of these foods in combination in your daily diet.
+However, this may not be self-sufficient in meeting the recommended TDI (Total daily intake).
+You can hence include substantial amounts of many of these foods in combination with your daily diet.
 And there are always flaxseed oil capsules that you can lean on for back up!